 The private Publication tells your personal story just as you want it.
-Researched and written by a professional who takes time for the craft, the mix of research depth and overview.
+Researched and written by a professional who takes time for the mix of research depth and overview.
 Vivid, authentic, detailed and lively storytelling requires closeness.
 It also requires distance and a sense of what matters for the reader of your story at the same time.
 Not every anecdote that seems indispensable at first is important.

 The result is a book that you conceived, got written, designed and printed.
 In just the format, paper, layout and cover you have chosen.